drubinstein/pokerl/content/docs/chapter-3/metrics/index.md

 </div>

 Sometimes the heatmap would also clue us into "routes" the agents' policy would collapse to.
-For example when we mis-weighted tree cutting rewards, the heatmap pointed out that the agents' would optimize for a route that would maximize their ability to `CUT` trees in a mini-episode.
+For example, when we mis-weighted tree cutting rewards, the heatmap pointed out that the agents' would optimize for a route that would maximize their ability to `CUT` trees in a mini-episode.

 <div style="text-align: center;">